-Fire Risk = ((% of all fires) / (% of parcels)) / (normalization factor versus Single Family Homes) % of all fires = 9.147% for commercial/industrial, and 67.617% for single family homes % of parcels = 3.366% for commercial/industrial, and 53.408% for single family homes Fire Risk = ((9.147% of all fires) / (3.366% of all parcels)) / ((67.617% of all fires) / (53.408% of all parcels)) Fire Risk = 3.4403
+''' Fire Risk = ((% of all fires) / (% of parcels)) / (normalization factor versus Single Family Homes) % of all fires = 9.147% for commercial/industrial, and 67.617% for single family homes % of parcels = 3.366% for commercial/industrial, and 53.408% for single family homes Fire Risk = ((9.147% of all fires) / (3.366% of all parcels)) / ((67.617% of all fires) / (53.408% of all parcels)) Fire Risk = 3.4403 '''

 The structure value is determined by analyzing the County Assessor's data and adding the weighted average structure value to the weighted average total value and normalizing the result in relation to a single family home.
 The weighted average structure value is determined by taking the total improved value for all commercial/industrial parcels in the benefit area, and dividing that number by the total acres for all commercial/industrial parcels in that area to determine the average improved value per acre, and weighting the result by multiplying it by 10.
-Similarly, the average total value is determined by taking the total value for all commercial/industrial parcels in the benefit area, and dividing that number by the benefit area, and dividing that number by the total acres for all commercial/industrial parcels in the benefit area, and weighting the result by multiplying it by 10.
-Similarly, the average total value is added to the weighted average total value, and the resulting figure is normalized relative to the risk of a single family home by dividing it by the total improved value of all single family homes (in order to convert this information to acreage).
+Similarly, the average total value is determined by taking the total value for all commercial/industrial parcels in the benefit area, and dividing that number by the total acres for all commercial/industrial parcels in that area, and weighting the result by multiplying it by 1.
+The weighted average structure value is added to the weighted average total value, and the resulting figure is normalized relative to the risk of a single family home by dividing it by the total improved value of all single family homes in the benefit area and then dividing the result by the average unit density of single family homes (in order to convert this information to acreage).

-Structure Value = ((Avg.
-Structure Value \10)+(Avg.
-Land Value \ 1)) /(normalization factor versus Single Family Homes) \(Avg.
+''' Structure Value = ((Avg.
+Structure Value 10)+(Avg.
+Land Value 1)) /(normalization factor versus Single Family Homes) (Avg.
 Unit Density (to convert to acreage))

-Average Structure Value for commercial/industrial = \$1,015,467/acre
+Average Structure Value for commercial/industrial = $1,015,467/acre

-Average Land Value for commercial/industrial = \$423,572/acre
+Average Land Value for commercial/industrial = $423,572/acre

-Normalization Factor for Single Family Homes = \$2,270,581
+Normalization Factor for Single Family Homes = $2,270,581